In This Article

 Alcohol rehabs and drug abuse rehab centers welcome people with all levels of addiction.
 But getting a loved one into a detox treatment program can be difficult.

-You’re not alone.
-More than 14 million adults struggle with alcohol use disorder (AUD), and only about 7.9 percent of adults who had AUD in the past year received treatment.
-Meanwhile, 10 percent of adults in the United States have had a substance use disorder at some point in their lives, and a whopping 75 percent report not receiving any treatment for their problem.
+More than 14 million adults struggle with alcohol use disorder (AUD).
+Only about 7.9 percent of adults who had AUD in the past year received treatment.
+Ten percent of adults in the United States have had a substance use disorder (SUD) at some point in their lives.
+And, 75 percent report not receiving any treatment for their problem.

 You’ve probably tried begging your loved one to stop drinking or to quit drugs, warning them of the health dangers if they don’t get professional help soon.
 However, if your pleas always seem to fail, there are some other ways to motivate your loved one.